Toggle: English / Spanish

 Some people who have an episode of optic neuritis will develop nerve problems in other places in the body or develop multiple sclerosis.

 Call your health care provider right away if you have a sudden loss of vision in one eye, especially if you have eye pain.

 If you have been diagnosed with optic neuritis, call your health care provider if:

-Eze P, Sra SK, Sra KK, et al. Immunology of neurologic and endocrine diseases that affect the eye.
+Eze P, Sra SK, Sra KK, Friedlaender M, Trocme SD.
+Immunology of neurologic and endocrine diseases that affect the eye.
 In: Tasman W, Jaeger EA, eds.
-Duane’s Ophthalmology on DVD-ROM - 2013 Edition.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2013:vol 2, chap 35.
+Duane's Foundations of Clinical Ophthalmology.
+2013 ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013: vol 2, chap 35.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.